jlperona/gpa-converter/README.md

 All grade scale conversions are credited to [ForeignCredits](http://www.foreigncredits.com/Resources/Grade-Conversion/).
 The following grade scales have been implemented:

+* `China`
+    * The most common grading scale in China, the 100 point scale.
 * `India 100`
-    * The most common grading scale in India.
+    * The most common grading scale in India, the 100 point scale.
 * `India 10`
     * The UGC 10 point scale used in India.
 Currently supports number grades only.
+* `United States`
+    * United States letter grades.

 The appropriate string above goes in the *Grade Scale Type* column for each student.